jdarling96/jdarling96/README.md

 ## 🔭 Upcoming Projects

  Working on a full stack application that mimics a job board.
-I recently finished up the backend in Express.JS and utilized TDD for developing the API endpoints and routes.
+I recently finished up the backend in Express and utilized TDD for developing the API endpoints and routes.
 All of the data is stored on a Postgres database.
 So far it has made for a smooth and straightforward development process with full test coverage.
 The next phase will be developing the front end in React.

 ## 👯 Collaboration